upward-dev/Upward/README.md

 ask lots of questions in Slack, read other people's code in code reviews, etc.....

+All of these steps can be run in a single command: `yarn run ci-at-home` if you want to know ahead of time if a pull request will pass the checks.

 #### Linting Your Code

 We use [Prettier](https://prettier.io/) to keep the code uniform and easy to